 For details on the course, check out the official spectator guide and download the invaluable official course map.
 There are all kinds of viewing options, each with its own flavor.
 If you like crowds and easy access, for instance, commercial corridors such as First Avenue on the Upper East Side and Bedford Avenue in Williamsburg are close to subway stops as well as markets and restaurants for refueling.
 These stretches are crowded, loud and exciting.

 At several key locations, you can position yourself for a magnificent view of the long stream of runners.
 Drop anchor at Atlantic and Flatbush Avenues in Brooklyn, near the landmark Williamsburgh Savings Bank Tower (just short of mile 8), to catch runners making their way up Fourth Avenue.
 The location is right on top of a transit hub, and plenty of cafés and shops line the route nearby.

 As the runners enter Queens just past the halfway mark, their descent on the Pulaski Bridge forms an impressive tableau.
 The course widens along 44th Drive, so it will be easier to spot your runner here.

 At Fifth Avenue and 90th Street in Manhattan, as runners enter the park at Engineers' Gate, most of them will have already hit the dreaded wall.
 This is a beautiful spot (for spectators, at least), with a long vista up Fifth Avenue, but bring food—there are no nearby stores along the route.

-For the most intense experience, head to Central Park South at Columbus Circle, where runners push through the final mile.
+For the most intense experience, head to Central Park South at Columbus Circle, where runners push through the closing mile.
 Some put on a final burst here, while others are doing their best to hobble to the finish.
 Expect an emotional roller coaster and big crowds.

 Packing the Essentials